 It is a relaxed place with the cleanest air and purest water.
-You can drive anywhere in this island state - from the beach-lined coasts to the World Heritage listed mountain regions in just a few hours.
+You can drive anywhere in this island state - from the beach-lined coasts to the World Heritage-listed mountain regions in just a few hours.

 1. Studying in Tasmania

 Despite its small population, Tasmania offers a broad range of Australian university courses in science, arts, health and business, as well as programs focusing on the environment and natural resources.
-Local specialisations include courses in Antarctic science, maritime technology management and naval architecture.
+Local specialisations include studies in Antarctic science, maritime technology management and naval architecture.

 Tasmania welcomes international students to study in top-ranked institutes that provide high-quality education and research opportunities.
-These renowned institutes allow students to learn new skills and even improve their English Language skills.
+These renowned institutes allow students to learn new skills and improve their English Language skills.

 Every student living and studying in Tasmania receives personal attention and great support from advisors and teachers.